Spherically symmetric black hole spacetimes on hyperboloidal slices: Introduction

 The accurate numerical treatment of black holes (BHs) and their emitted gravitational wave (GW) signals is primordial for the field of GW astronomy.
 BHs are the most common participants in the compact binary coalescences observed so far \cite{LIGOScientific:2019lzm,LIGOScientific:2023vdi}, but are challenging to model numerically due to the presence of the physical singularity inside of their horizon.
 GWs, as radiation propagating at the speed of light, are only unambiguously defined at future null infinity \scrip, the collection of the end points of future-directed null geodesics.
 Future null infinity also corresponds to the idealized location of observers of astrophysical events \cite{Barack:1998bv,Leaver1986,PhysRevD.34.384}, such as GW interferometers, so that is where GWs signals should ideally be extracted from simulations.

 Two main description of BHs are common in numerically simulated spacetimes.
 Excision \cite{Seidel:1992vd} involves setting an artificial timelike inner boundary inside the BH horizon to avoid the slices from reaching the physical singularity.
 This exploits the fact that no physical information is allowed to exit the BH, but the need to know the location of the apparent horizon at all times makes this approach technically difficult for generic spacetimes.
+Still, it has been successfully used to produce the largest, longest and most accurate binary BH waveform catalog currently available \cite{Boyle:2019kee}.
 In the puncture method, a specific singularity-avoidant slice of the BH spacetime is considered.
 This slice can have the topology of a wormhole, where the asymptotically flat end at the other side of the BH is compactified and represents the BH's location \cite{1963PhRv..131..471B,Brandt:1997tf,Beig:1994rp}.
 In evolutions of wormhole puncture initial data with the ``moving puncture'' gauge \cite{Campanelli:2005dd,Baker:2005vv}, the initial slice numerically detaches from the asymptotically flat end beyond the horizon and its topology becomes close to that of a compactified trumpet \cite{Hannam:2006xw,Hannam:2006vv,Hannam:2008sg}, where the proper distance becomes infinite while reaching towards the symmetric point to future timelike infinity $i^+$.
 For embedding diagrams of the wormhole and trumpet geometries see e.g. figures 1 and 2 in \cite{Hannam:2008sg}.
 Construction of maximal trumpet slices has been tackled for Schwarzschild \cite{Baumgarte:2007ht,Dennison:2014sma,Bruegmann:2009hof,Baumgarte:2022auj,Li:2023pme}, for Reissner-Nordstr\"om (RN) \cite{Li:2022pev}, for Kerr \cite{Dennison:2014eta,Heissel:2017hxm}.
 Asymptotically, the slices considered in those works are spacelike Cauchy, and thus reach spatial infinity $i^0$.
-For its simpler technical implementation and for the possibility to reach a portion inside of the horizon, the trumpet puncture approach is also chosen in the present work.
+The trumpet puncture approach is also chosen in the present work, for its simpler technical implementation and for the possibility to reach a portion inside of the horizon.
+While the latter is not required for GW extraction, it can provide insights into the numerical behaviour of slices inside of the horizon, useful e.g. for the construction of Penrose diagrams of dynamical scenarios \cite{penrosepap}.